 To access the Slide Sorter view, you can choose either of these options:

-- Click the Slide Sorter button on the Status Bar (highlighted in red in Figure 1, above).
+- Click the Slide Sorter button on the Status Bar, as shown highlighted in red within Figure 1, above.

-- Access the View tab on the Ribbon, locate the Presentation Views group and click the Slide Sorter button (highlighted in red in Figure 2).
+- Access the View tab on the Ribbon, locate the Presentation Views group and click the Slide Sorter button, as shown highlighted in red within Figure 2, below.

 Figure 2: Slide Sorter button within the Presentation Views group

 Here are some guidelines for selecting slides in Slide Sorter view:

 - To select a single slide, just click on the slide.

 - To select a range of slides, hold down the left mouse button and drag across and over the slides like a marquee.
 Try to drag in a diagonal direction if you have more than one line of slides lined up.

 - To select a contiguous range of slides, click the first slide, hold the Shift key on the keyboard and then click the last slide.

 - To select multiple, noncontiguous slides, hold down the Ctrl key on your keyboard and then click the slide you want to select.